DestroyedClone/RiskOfBulletstorm/README.md

  - **Ring of Miserly Protection**: Grants +125% (+75% per stack) increased maximum health ...but one shatters upon using a shrine (does not include combat).

 ## Boss
- - **Master Round**: Granted upon clearing a teleporter boss, as long as no player took more than 3 hits (scales with stages cleared) each.
-Adds 150 max health per stack.
+ - **Master Round**: +10% max health per stack.
+Granted upon clearing a teleporter boss, as long as no player took more than 3 hits (scales with stages cleared) each.

 # Equipment
 ## Normal